psake/psake/README.md

 **Step 5: (With VS2017)** Install the VSSetup dependency

-Psake uses [VSSetup](https://blogs.msdn.microsoft.com/heaths/2017/01/25/visual-studio-setup-powershell-module-available/) to locate msbuild when using Visual Studio 2017.
+psake uses [VSSetup](https://blogs.msdn.microsoft.com/heaths/2017/01/25/visual-studio-setup-powershell-module-available/) to locate msbuild when using Visual Studio 2017.
 The VSSetup PowerShell module must be installed prior to compiling a VS2017 project with psake.
 Install instructions for VSSetup can be found [here](https://github.com/Microsoft/vssetup.powershell#installing) and [here](https://www.powershellgallery.com/packages/VSSetup).

 ## Release Notes